Meet Holly Boothroyd

 Beyond uncovering new career opportunities, the Grace Hopper Conference also fed the Fab Fives technical interests.
 Ayushi, a degree apprentice at KPMG and Queen Mary University, packed her itinerary with cybersecurity content.
 When speaking to her at the end of the day about her sessions, you could feel the excitement and passion for security technology radiating from her.

 Continuing along a similar thread, Becky and I had really interesting conversations about the types of technology that interest her.
 We spoke about her personal life, the challenges of those around her, and what kind of impact she wants to have on the world.
 After speaking about Jhillika Kumar, the Anita B Student of Vision winner, on her work that increases employment opportunities for those on the autism spectrum, Becky began to explore the technologies that were personal and relevant to her and those close to her.
 She identified that she has a strong interest in AI and how we can use technology to build a more inclusive world, particularly for the neurodiverse.
 Grace Hopper was an investment into the Fab Five’s technical education and encouraged each of them to continue learning about subjects that fascinate them.

 The Impact of Role Models

-Eventually those who previously sought out role models become role models themselves.
-As Akua learnt from an inspiring women in STEM, “you have to be the one who shouts about you the loudest”, meaning you need to share your story and make your message heard.
-Their stories about how they endeavoured for greatness and pushed through barriers helps to inspire and empower the next set of women to join the industry.
+Eventually, those who previously sought out role models become role models themselves.
+As Akua learnt from an inspiring woman in STEM, “You have to be the one who shouts about you the loudest”, meaning you need to share your story and make your message heard.
+Their stories about how they endeavoured for greatness and pushed through barriers help inspire and empower the next set of women to join the industry.
 Having a familiar face to look up to makes a huge impact on people and can dramatically change the course of people’s lives.
 They uplift others just as they have been uplifted themselves.
-These role models encourage others to create impact with their new skills and to dream big.
+These role models encourage others to create an impact with their new skills and to dream big.